alexarje/sensing/book/intro.md

 - **[Equivital Life Monitors](https://www.equivital.com/)**: Wearable devices designed to monitor physiological data such as heart rate, respiration, and body temperature.
 These devices are useful for studying the relationship between physiological responses and musical experiences.

+Other relevant tools we will briefly look at it includes:

+- **[Glicol](https://glicol.org/)**: A live coding environment for sound synthesis and algorithmic composition.
+It is designed to be beginner-friendly while offering powerful capabilities for creating music programmatically.

+- **[WAXML](https://www.waxml.org/)**: A framework for creating interactive audio experiences using web technologies.
+It simplifies the process of building audio applications for the web.

+- **[P5.js](https://p5js.org/)**: A JavaScript library for creative coding, with a focus on making coding accessible and inclusive.
+It is often used for creating visual and audio-based interactive projects.

+- **[Max](https://cycling74.com/products/max)**: A visual programming environment for music and multimedia.
+It allows you to create custom audio and visual applications, making it a versatile tool for creative projects.

+- **[Audiostellar](https://audiostellar.xyz/)**: A unique tool for exploring and organizing sound samples using a visual interface.
+It helps you discover relationships between sounds and create new compositions.

 ## Curriculum

 The current textbook comprises the core curriculum for this course.
 The following sections list relevant supplementary literature.

 ### Books

+- **[Music Psychology: A Very Short Introduction](https://global.oup.com/academic/product/music-psychology-a-very-short-introduction-9780198722944)**: *Elizabeth Hellmuth Margulis* (2018), Oxford: Oxford University Press.
+A concise introduction to the field of music psychology, exploring how music affects the mind and behavior.

+- **[Music and Technology: A Very Short Introduction](https://global.oup.com/academic/product/music-and-technology-a-very-short-introduction-9780198723910)**: *Mark Katz* (2014), Oxford: Oxford University Press.
+An accessible overview of the relationship between music and technology, examining its impact on creation, performance, and listening.

 - **[Auditory Interfaces](https://www.routledge.com/Auditory-Interfaces/Serafin/p/book/9780367332327)**: *Stefania Serafin* (2023), London/New York: Routledge.
 A comprehensive exploration of auditory interfaces, focusing on their design, implementation, and applications in interactive systems.